 Bronchoscopy

-This procedure uses a flexible bronchoscope, which is passed through the nose or the mouth, to see inside the lungs.
+In this procedure, a flexible bronchoscope is passed through the nose or the mouth, to see inside the lungs.
 It can be done under general anesthesia, or with sedation similar to that used during a colonoscopy.
-During a bronchoscopy, the doctor can remove tissue samples for biopsy.
+During a bronchoscopy, which can be performed using robotic assistance, tissue samples can be removed for biopsy.

-Super Dimension BronchoscopyAlso known as electromagnetic navigation bronchoscopy, this minimally invasive procedure allows the surgeon to biopsy lesions or masses from inside the lung rather than outside.
+Interventional pulmonologists use a robotic bronchoscope to navigate to suspicious lung nodules.
+This minimally invasive procedure allows the specialist to biopsy lesions or masses from inside the lungs rather than from the outside.
 It is especially effective in reaching lesions deep inside the lung and the lymph nodes in the area between the lungs, which may be out of reach of traditional bronchoscopes.
-Using a bronchoscope, computer-generated images and GPS-like technology, the physician can steer a catheter into the lesion to biopsy it.
+Using a robotic bronchoscope, with shape-sensing technology (computer-generated images and GPS-like technology) a physician can steer a catheter into a lesion to biopsy it.
+The procedure includes real-time confirmation nodule biopsy using cone beam CT.

 This test uses CT imaging to guide a needle through the skin into the lung to remove cells or tissue from the suspected mass or lymph nodes for biopsy.
 It is most effective for tumors located very near the chest wall or the skin.